killtheliterate/dotvim/README.md

 ## Notes
 * To install the included plugins, run :PluginInstall
+* To install JavaScript context highlight, run `npm install` from /bundle/vim-js-context-coloring.
+This plugin is disabled by default, and should instead have a hotkey set up to toggle betweet syntax and context coloring.
 * Set Iterm2 to report itself as xterm-256color.

 #### Drupal Notes